omundy/learn-computers/topics-command-line.md

-### Navigating the filesystem
+## Part 2 – Navigating the filesystem

 Let's learn how to move around.
 Most commands are shortened or abbreviations for the English equivalent of what they perform.
-Run these commands and try to guess what they stand for:
+Run these commands and try to guess what they do. `5 min`

 ```bash
 pwd